Turandot

 If you couldn't quite catch something or want to brush up on the story before you start, many operas include a detailed plot summary in the program, written in plain English, that you can read.
 All operas at The Met do this.

-What are vaccination requirements at the opera?
+What are vaccination and masking requirements at the opera?

 What to expect when you go to the opera